Harold H. Shaw has been named special agent in charge of the Intelligence Division at the New York Field Office.

 In 2003, he was promoted to FBI Headquarters as a supervisory special agent detailed to the CTC.
 In this role, he served as one of the first liaison officers between the FBI and CIA,the FBI press release said.

 He later served as the deputy director for law enforcement for the CTC-International Terrorism Department.

 In 2005, Shaw was promoted to field supervisor in the New York Field Office and oversaw a JTTF squad responsible for international terrorism tied to the Middle East.

-In August 2005, he was named assistant special agent in charge in the Memphis Division.
+In November 2011, Shaw was promoted to assistant special agent in charge of the FBI New York Field Office’s Counterterrorism Division.